Land0fChocolate/NewEmeraldRomHack/README.md

 - Some Pokemon in PC boxes have a corner of their front sprite snipped off.
 - NPCs can change colour when picking items at BP exchange corner.
 Palette bug.
 - Shop tiles change colour when in shop mode in Mauville sweet shop.
 Palette bug.
+- HP bar in battle may start subtracting at over a thousand health and looks like it drops down to 100% health.
+Visual error, looks like a full HP bar but not.

 # Post Launch TODOs